Duff's

 It was a pretty simple menu.
 We had one dinner entree special each night.
 I said I wanted that salad you always get at Marshall Field's.
 We did a version of that, called the Duff's salad.
 We also did a "surprise burger."
 We'd put inside the burger chopped-up onions, green peppers, tomatoes and cheese.
 I had that recipe from when I was a housewife.

 The nightly dinner specials included lamb pie, paella, fried chicken with cream gravy, pork with mushrooms, coquille St. Jacques and beef carbonnade.
-In addition to the specials, a standard beef shish kebob was available every night.
+In addition to the specials, a standard beef shish kebab was available every night.
 In 1973, dinner for four, including a drink, wine, dessert, tax and tip, totaled $23.

 Early Duff's Menus